funalab/CULPICO/README.md

 # Acknowledgement

 The microscopic images included in this repository are part of a public cell image dataset published by Edlund et. al. [[1]](#ref1).
-We are grateful toYuyaKobayashi for valuable discussions.
+We are grateful to YuyaKobayashi for valuable discussions.
 The development of this algorithm was funded by MEXT/JSPSKAKENHI Grant Number JP18H04742 "Resonance Bio" to [Akira Funahashi](https://github.com/funasoul).

 # References